syncfusion/ej2-angular-docs/src/documenteditor/document-editor/text-wrapping-style.md

 In this option, Text wraps around the image or text box in a square shape.

->Note: Tight and Through styles will be preserved as square wrapping style in DocumentEditor which is supported from v19.2.0.x.
+>Note: Tight and Through styles will be preserved as square wrapping style in Document Editor which is supported from v19.2.0.x.

 ![view of shape with square wrapping style in DocumentEditor](images/Text-Wrapping-Style_images/square-textwrapping.PNG)